mattiaseggen/P2P-app-with-STUN/STUN-server/README.md

 ## Installation Guide

 This is an installation guide that gives instructions on how to set up the STUN-server.
+Make sure you have CMake, docker, docker-compose and g++ installed.

 #### Clone the project